Taaitaaiger/jlrs/ARCHITECTURE.md

 ### Custom types

-Several other traits are available in the `layout` module, in particular, `ValidLayout` is used to determine if the layout of the type that implements the trait is compatible with the layout of a value in Julia with some `DataType`.
+Several other traits are defined in the `layout` module.
+The most important of these is `ValidLayout`, which is used to determine if the layout of the type that implements the trait is compatible with the layout of a value in Julia with some `DataType`.
 If a struct derives the `JuliaStruct` trait, `ValidLayout`, `Cast`, and `JuliaTypecheck` are implemented for that struct.
 These custom types can be automatically generated with `JlrsReflect.jl`. `ValidLayout` is implemented by recursively calling itself for each field of the struct, where care is taken to handle bits union fields correctly.
-Unlike other fields, bits union fields require three separate fields to deal with their size and alignment requirements: unlike "normal" fields, the size of a bits union field is not necessarily a multiple of its alignment.
-This depends on the traits defined in the `bits_union` submodule of `layout`. `JuliaTypecheck` is implemented by calling `ValidLayout`.
+Unlike other fields, bits union fields require three separate fields to satisfy their size and alignment requirements: unlike other field kinds, the size of a bits union field is not necessarily a multiple of its alignment.
+This is handled by the traits defined in the `bits_union` submodule of `layout`. `JuliaTypecheck` is implemented by calling `ValidLayout`.

 If a type is guaranteed to be a bits-type, `IntoJulia` can also be derived.
 This happens automatically when `JlrsReflect.jl` is used.

 ### ccall

 Julia's `ccall` interface is very powerful because it can call arbitrary functions with the C ABI, i.e. functions defined as `extern "C"` in Rust.
-It's not necessary to use jlrs to write functions in Rust that can be called from Julia with `ccall`, but
+It's not necessary to use jlrs to write functions in Rust that can be called from Julia with `ccall`, but its features can be used.

+Wrapper types in jlrs are transparent, so they can be used instead of raw pointers.
+Thanks to this property, a Julia array can be provided as an `Array` or `TypedArray` instead of `*mut jl_array_t`.
+Because a `Frame` is required to access their contents from Rust, mutable aliasing this data is prevented.
+Julia is already initialized when a Rust function called from Julia, so rather than initializing `Julia` a `CCall` can be created, which can create new frames.

 ### Async runtime